-Aiming to encourage the companies in Pearl River Delta to involve in environmentally-conscious practices, Federation of Hong Kong Industries (FHKI) and Bank of China (Hong Kong) (BOCHK) launched the "BOCHK Corporate Environmental Leadership Awards" in 2015.
+Aiming to encourage the companies in the Pearl River Delta to involve in environmentally conscious practices, the Federation of Hong Kong Industries (FHKI) and Bank of China (Hong Kong) (BOCHK) launched the "BOCHK Corporate Environmental Leadership Awards" in 2015.

-As an environmentally considerate builder, the Group has achieved the following awards that shows the effort on environmental protection by the Group is being recognised.
+As an environmentally considerate builder, the Group has achieved the following awards that show the effort on environmental protection by the Group is being recognised.